Shawn-D-souza/kaamsathi/README.md

 # **KaamSaathi**

-A peer-to-peer service marketplace where students can post jobs and find help, or bid on jobs to offer their services.
+A peer-to-peer service marketplace where users can post jobs and find help, or bid on jobs to offer their services.

 **Live Demo:** [https://kaamsaathi.netlify.app/](https://kaamsaathi.netlify.app/)

 ## **Core Concept**

-KaamSaathi is a P2P marketplace built on a bidding model, similar to Freelancer.com but tailored for students.
+KaamSaathi is a P2P marketplace built on a bidding model, similar to Freelancer.com but simplified for quick local or remote tasks.
 The core of the app is a **dual-role system** where every user can be both a "Seeker" and a "Provider," toggled instantly from their profile.

-* **"Seekers"** post a job or task they need done (e.g., "Need assignment help").
+* **"Seekers"** post a job or task they need done (e.g., "Need help moving furniture" or "Fix my script").
-* **"Providers"** browse available jobs and place bids.
+* **"Providers"** browse available jobs—filtered by their service zones—and place bids.
-* The **Seeker** reviews the bids and accepts one, creating a private realtime chat to start the job.
+* The **Seeker** reviews bids and accepts one (or more), creating a private realtime chat to start the job.
 * Once the work is done, the Seeker can **Mark as Complete**.

 ## **🚀 Tech Stack**